Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 - Shortness of breath may occur in some people with asthma.
 Seek medical help if your asthma suddenly becomes worse after taking NSAIDs.

-- It is usually advised to check a blood count and kidney function before starting NSAIDs long-term.
+- It is usually advised to check your kidney function before starting NSAIDs.
 Twice yearly checks are advised if you have no other risk factors.
-Your kidney function may need to be monitored more frequently if you have other risk factors for reduced kidney function, such as being over 65 years old and taking blood pressure medicines or fluid tablets.
+Your kidney function may need to be monitored more frequently if you have other risk factors.

 Use with other medicines

 - NSAIDs can interact with other medicines.
 You should tell your doctor (including your general practitioner, rheumatologist and other health professionals) about all medicines you are taking, including herbal and naturopathic medicines.
 This includes over the counter (OTC) medicines as some contain NSAIDs.